 The University of Western Ontario Faculty of Information and Media Studies Digital Communications Winter 2020

 VIRTUAL WORLDS

-Instructor: Dr. Andie Shabbar

-Time: M 7:00-10:00 PM Location: FNB1220
+Instructor: Dr. Andie Shabbar Time: M 3:30-5:30 PM Format : virtual " synchronistic and asynchronistic

-Email: ashabba@uwo.ca Office hours: TBA Location: FNB 4120
+Email: ashabba@uwo.ca Office hours: T 12:30-1:30

 Course Description

 How do virtual worlds mediate our experiences and expressions in the world?
 What is the sociopolitical relationship between society and virtual world technology, and how is this relationship being harnessed by institutions, artists, businesses, markets, and activists?
 Addressing these questions, we will examine the role of virtual worlds, virtual games, virtual reality, and other related technologies in a variety of contexts ranging from entrepreneurship and education to social justice issues and gender identity expression.
 As a study of principles and production, students will gain an understanding of theoretical and practical applications of virtual worlds and simulation spaces.
 Students will learn the techniques and critical skills required for creating and managing communities, identities and interactivity in virtual and online worlds.

-No previous experience with virtual worlds required.
-3 lecture hours, 0.5 credits.
+Course Format: This is a virtual class with synchronous and asynchronous components.
+The schedule for our zoom meetings will be posted on OWL.
+Group presentations will be recorded on zoom.

 Course Materials

-Available on OWL.
+Available on OWL

-This course does not have a lab component.
-However, you will be asked to visit virtual worlds on your own time.
-Instructions and links to online tutorials will be provided.
-Please speak with me if you would like to arrange for one-on-one help with accessing a virtual world (if scheduling permits, we can meet in a lab).

 Methods of Evaluation

 Participation ongoing 10%

-Virtual futures group project outline Mar.2 5%
+Virtual futures group project outline Feb.
+8 5%

-Mid-term Exam Feb.
-10 20%
+Mid-term Exam Mar.
+1 (tentative) 20%

-Virtual futures group project March 23 35%
+Virtual futures group project Mar.
+22 35%

 Final Exam ТВА 30%

 Course and Learning Objectives

 This course aims to:

 - Introduce students to the basic vocabulary, terminology, theories, and issues surrounding virtual worlds; - Identify and analyze social justice issues as they relate to the production and experience of virtual worlds; - Consider the relationship between embodiment, technology, and ideology; - Deepen critical thinking about the self and one's relationship to the (virtual) world.

 Students who take this course will: